 But that’s when I realized it.
 I realized it as my chin fluttered along the same fault lines as my father’s chin, my eyes watering just as his would have.
 I realized it as I literally watched over my daughter, far below in the pool, having so much fun.
 I realized that she is my heaven.
 She is the place I will go when I die, along with my favorite spot in Sipp Bay on the Maine shoreline, the roots of my favorite fig tree in the park next to our house, and every cup of coffee ever consumed from that day onward.
 And the two of us together in that moment, my daughter blissing out in the water and her mother watching her in a sort of rapture: we are my father’s heaven, one small part of it.
 The people, the things, the places we love – that’s where we go.
 When those people and things and places are noticed, are seen, are loved by someone else, that’s when we come alive again.

 That’s why I see my grandmother sometimes in the gleam of a bird’s eye.
 That’s why we feel so comforted as we run our fingers down a bookshelf full of classics, the whispered words of brilliant minds long gone.
-That’s why might feel someone’s presence so strongly in a piece of music, a park bench, a sports team.
+That’s why we might feel someone’s presence so strongly in a piece of music, a park bench, a sports team.
 That’s why I met my father at the neighborhood pool that day, so much more than I do at his grave.
 He is not beneath that stone, not really.
 He is there only when we are.
 When we get up to go, he does, too.
 He moves along, because we, the people who loved him, are the place that he has gone.

 So many people have put this into words so much better than I – such as Mary Elizabeth Frye, who wrote, “Do not stand at my grave and weep / I am not there; I do not sleep” – but like everything else in life, you have to learn it for yourself.
 To be hit with this realization that day amidst the shouts and splashes of little kids was a massive gift.
 Maybe it was a birthday present, but from him to me.